The weight reduction of mod $p$ Siegel modular forms for $GSp_4$: -operators and -cycles

 \subsection{Partial Hasse invariants on Ekedahl-Oort stratification}

-In this subsection we will recall the Ekedahl-Oort stratification of $S^\ast_{N,p}$ which consists of four strata and define partial Hasse invariants on the Zariski closures on each stratum.
-In \cite{oort2} (see Claim-2) after Theorem (4.1)), Oort proved each stratum is quasi-affine by constructing a kind of Hasse invariant on each strata which is so called ``Raynaud trick".
+In this subsection we will recall the Ekedahl-Oort stratification of Satake compactification $S^\ast_{N,p}$ of $S_{N,p}$ which consists of four strata and define partial Hasse invariants on the Zariski closures on each stratum.
+In \cite{oort2} (see Claim-2) after Theorem (4.1)), Oort proved that each stratum is quasi-affine by using the so called Raynaud's trick, constructing a kind of Hasse invariant on each stratum.

-To reduce the weight of a mod $p$ Siegel modular form as in \cite{Edix} for elliptic modular forms, we have to extend this invariants to the Zariski closure of the stratum in the Satake compactification of $S_{N,p}$.
-As many people (\cite{Kos}, \cite{GK}, \cite{boxer}, \cite{GS}) have studied an extension of this invariant to the Zariski closure of the strata, we also carry out such a kind of the argument but in this paper we apply a similar argument done in \cite{GS}.
-We will compute the local behavior of the partial Hasse invariants on each strata by using the corresponding display and it turns out to be holomorphic along the boundary locus in the Zariski closure.
+To reduce the weight of a given mod $p$ Siegel modular form as in \cite{Edix} for elliptic modular forms, we have to extend these invariants to the Zariski closure of each stratum in $S^\ast_{N,p}$.
+Many people (\cite{Kos}, \cite{GK}, \cite{boxer}, \cite{GS},\cite{GS1}) have studied some extensions of these invariants to the Zariski closure of each stratum.
+To carry out a similar thing in our setting we mimic the argument done in \cite{GS} and use the theory of ``Dieudonn\'e $C(R)$-modules'' as in Section 2 of \cite{GO}.
+Here a commutative ring $R$ will be specified later.

+A key is to compute the local behavior of the partial Hasse invariant on each stratum by using the corresponding Dieudonn\'e $C(R)$-module and it turns out to be holomorphic along the boundary locus in the Zariski closure.